heaven-born/videolex-backand-rust/README.md

 # Introduction

 Backand for videolex flutter project.
-Can be deployed as on standalone axum app or aws lambda.
+Can be deployed as a standalone axum app or aws lambda.

 Run dev-deploy.sh to deploy to aws lambda.